Wednesday, April 15, 2026

 Today is election day in Denmark.

-This election feels different to me, though, because of Anna.
+But this election feels different to me, though, because of Anna.

 Anna turned 18 in December, and today she can participate fully in the democracy of the country that shaped her teenage years.
 I am proud of her.
 Of course I am.
 But I am also left with a strange and uncomfortable awareness of my own position.